 Transport company Čazmatrans runs the bus services on Hvar.
-You can see where the bus stops are around Hvar online on this map of the island, and the Hvar bus timetable is also online.
+Please note, many smaller places on Hvar have no regular bus service.
+For instance, there is no regular service from Jelsa to Pitve, Zavala and the villages along the south coast to Sveta Nedjelja.
+You can see where the bus stops are around Hvar online on this map of the island.
 Tickets are sold by the driver on the bus itself.
-Although the Čazmatrans website offers online ticket sales, this does not apply to the local services on Hvar.
+Although the Čazmatrans website offers online ticket sales, this may not apply to the local services on Hvar.

 The main link between Hvar Island and the rest of Croatia is by sea.
 Hvar is served by car ferries and passenger-only catamarans.
 There are two car ferry ports on Hvar, at Stari Grad and Sućuraj, and two catamaran ports, at Hvar Town and Jelsa.
 The only company operating the ferry services is Jadrolinija (https://www.jadrolinija.hr/en/ferry-croatia), which also runs catamaran services from Jelsa and Hvar Town.
 Further catamaran services from Hvar Town are provided by the “Kapetan Luka” company (https://www.krilo.hr/en/)

 There are also local taxi-boat services during the summer linking the island to its little offshoot islets of Šćedro (opposite Zavala) and Zečevo (opposite Vrboska).